JamieBort/TrelloAPI/README.md

 Toggle it on and off, if you will.

+Currently getting this error:
+`Error: Maximum update depth exceeded.
+This can happen when a component repeatedly calls setState inside componentWillUpdate or componentDidUpdate.
+React limits the number of nested updates to prevent infinite loops.`

+Might need to back up a few commits.

 ### To Do
 1. ~~Generate a React project~~
 2. ~~Set up .env so that I can make api calls without compromising my key when I push files into git.~~